Celebrating Buddha Purnima

 According to legend, the festival of Buddha Purnima marks the birth, enlightenment, and death of Gautama Buddha and is celebrated across South-East Asia and South Asia.
 You will find a majority of Buddhists and some Hindus celebrating it across these geographies.
 It is also known as Buddha Day, Buddha Jayanti, and Vesak in some places, where it’s observed during the first full moon in May.
 This follows the lunar calendar; however, due to the various diversities in Buddhist culture, Vesak is celebrated on a different date.
 People celebrating the festival mostly wear white and don’t consume any non-vegetarian food.

-Buddha Purnima 2021 will be celebrated on Wednesday, the 26th of May which is the Buddha Purnima date for this year.
+Buddha Purnima 2023 will be celebrated on Wednesday, the 5th of May, which is the Buddha Purnima date for this year.

-History of the Festival
+History of the Buddha Purnima

-Celebrated for many centuries, Buddhist followers believe that in the year 623 BC, The Buddha was born as a prince in a storied royal family.
-It was also on this day, according to legend, that he passed away at the ripe old age of 80.
-Although the exact dates have remained a mystery, believers all across the world celebrate his life and death with reverence and kindness.
+Celebrated for many centuries, Buddhist followers believe that in 623 BC, The Buddha was born as a prince in a storied royal family.
+According to legend, it was also on this day that he passed away at the ripe old age of 80.
+Although the exact dates have remained a mystery, believers worldwide celebrate his life and death with reverence and kindness.

 The Dharmachakra and formalization